TaTo30/vue-pdf/docs/guide/events.md

 ### form-button

-`form-button` emitted when user click on push button element.
+`form-button` emitted when the user clicks on a push button element.

 ```json
 {